CMU-17-214/s2024/labs/lab05.md

 ### Setup
 <u>Fork</u> and clone the repo from [https://github.com/CMU-17-214/f23-lab05](https://github.com/CMU-17-214/f23-lab05.git)

-The repo has both Java and Typescript codes so feel free to implement in either of the languages you feel comfortable.
-Please try out the other language in your own time to gain an understanding of inheritance & delegation in both languages.

 ## Task Overview
 You will examine the strengths and weaknesses of inheritance and delegation by using both techniques to add a feature to a ```SortedIntList``` class.
 The ```SortedIntList``` class is one of a family of integer lists.
 It is very similar to the  ```AbstractIntList```, except it stores its elements in ascending order.